YannickKae/Evaluating-Investment-Strategies/README.md

 - $m$: Number of tests
 - $k$: Rank of the test by descending p-value

-## 4. Adjusting the Sharpe Ratio by Haircut
+## Adjusting the Sharpe Ratio by Haircut

-The Sharpe Ratio is adjusted (haircut) considering multiple testing adjustments by mapping the adjusted test statistic back to the Sharpe Ratio.
+The Sharpe Ratio is adjusted (haircut) by plugging the adjusted test statistic into the equation to compute the $t$-statistic.